The Best Colorado Hikes to Add to Your Bucket List

 Located near Montrose Colorado, this 1.5-mile out-and-back trail is a great way to take in the awe-inspiring beauty of Black Canyon of Gunnison.

-It’s also a pretty easy trail to hike since there is little elevation change and the path features several stellar views of the surrounding canyon and the river below.
+It’s also a pretty easy hike in the Black Canyon of the Gunnison since there is little elevation change and the path features several stellar views of the surrounding canyon and the river below.

 For the best experience, try visiting any time between May and October.
 Also be aware of the fact that visitors are charged $25 per vehicle, $20 per motorcycle, and $15 per person to enter the park.